 Best wireless headphones for TV

 There are two main reasons people ask our Advisors about using headphones to watch TV.
 They have some hearing loss, which usually means they have trouble hearing what the people on the screen are saying.
-Or they want to watch TV without disturbing family members.
+Or they want to watch TV without disturbing family members who are working or sleeping.

 We offer a few headphone solutions for both situations.
 I’ll take you through your options, explain the advantages and limitations of each, and show you how they work.

 My go-to recommendation is still a dedicated Wireless TV headphone system.
 These transmitter-based systems are the easiest to setup and use from scratch.
-In fact, I set up my own 90-year-old grandmother with one of Sennheiser’s popular RS-series headphones.
+In fact, I set up my own 90-year-old grandmother with one of Sennheiser’s RS-series wireless headphones.
+(Sony also makes a popular line of transmitter-based headphones.)

 Crutchfield Art Director Jason reads a book, undisturbed, while his husband Ryan watches TV using Sennheiser TV headphones.